PostHog/posthog.com/contents/handbook/company/team/lottie-coxon.md

 I am apart of the Design team, specialising in visual flare, AKA branding and hedgehogs.
 Basically, I take all the character of our company and the team and push it into the visuals.
 PostHog is my first official 'job' job, but during my time at university I created my own bespoke t-shirt painting business and worked as a brand designer for three Oxford Balls.

 I love good conversation, anything honey roasted and bright blue skies.
-My guilty pleasure is fashion but obviously I veto any fast fashion vendors- sustainable all the way people!
-Oh and I love to create things, and usually always have a small side project running at all times, such as making my own jewellery, painting flower pots or hand making thank you cards.
+My guilty pleasure is fashion but obviously I veto any fast fashion vendors - sustainable all the way, people!
+Oh, and I love to create things, and usually always have a small side project running at all times, such as making my own jewellery, painting flower pots or hand making thank you cards.
 I'm convinced I have no left brain, just one massive right one.

 ## Areas of responsibility